ascorbic/unpic/README.md

 ## Usage

-This library is available via URL imports for Deno and via npm.
+This library is available via URL imports for Deno and via npm for Node.
 To use it in Deno, import the module from deno.land:

 ```ts
 import { transformUrl } from "https://deno.land/x/unpic/mod.ts";